BinWang28/EvalRank-Embedding-Evaluation/README.md

 - transformers==4.11.3
 - scikit-learn==0.23.2

-Please lookinto the details of the following script file for setting up the environment.
+Please look into the details of the following script file for how to set up the environment.

     bash environment.sh